Coleridge-Initiative/big-data-and-social-science/docs/08-TextChapter.md

 our matrix.
 Now we have to decide what value we assign that word/phrase/column.
 In text analysis, we typically refer to them as tokens (where a token can be a word or a phrase).
-One simple approach would be to give each column a binary 0 or 1 value&emdash;if this token occurs in a document, we assign that cell a value of 1 and 0 otherwise.
+One simple approach would be to give each column a binary 0 or 1 value&mdash;if this token occurs in a document, we assign that cell a value of 1 and 0 otherwise.
 Another approach would be to assign it the value of how many times this token occurs in that document (often known as